-Long-Term Incentive Grants The Compensation Committee approved long-term incentive awards in the amount of 113% of annual salary to NEOs in April 2019.
-However, because the Company calculated the number of incentive awards by utilizing a stock price substantially higher than the fair market value on the date of grant, the actual amount of these grants was 82% of annual salary.
-The grant was made 50% in RSUs and 50% in performance share units ("PSUs").
-RSUs vest annually over three years.
-PSUs vest annually on a pro-rata basis contingent on the Company's achievement of the operating margin rate year-over-year.
-In calculating the number of shares to grant to NEOs, the Company used a stock price (\$18.00) that was higher than the fair market value (mean price) (\$13.095) on the date of grant in order to conserve shares under the Company's Long-Term Incentive Plan.
+Long-Term Incentive Grants The Compensation Committee approved long-term incentive awards in the amount of 113% of annual salary to NEOs in April 2020.
+However, as a result of the calculation of the incentive awards by the Company at a stock price substantially higher than the fair market value on the date of grant, the actual amount of these grants was 28% of annual salary.
+The grant was made 50% in restricted stock units ("RSUs") and 50% in performance share units ("PSUs").
+RSUs vest ratably each year over three years.
+PSUs vest ratably each year over three years on a pro-rata basis contingent on the Company's achievement of the operating margin.
+In calculating the number of shares to grant to the NEOs, the Company used a stock price of \$15.00 per share, which was approximately 400% higher than the fair market value (mean price) of \$3.77 per share on the date of grant in order to conserve shares under the Company's Long-Term Incentive Plan.
 Details of these grants can be found in the Long-Term Incentive Plan section below.